hanna-ry/java-workshop/index.md

 https://repl.it/@Saeideh/ChristmasTree

+Let's write down what we need to do.
 Each line consist of spaces for indentation, and stars for the tree.
 We need to be able to make a pyramids with *.
 ```
-                      height = 10
          *            9 spaces,  1 stars, i = 0
         ***           8 spaces,  3 stars, i = 1
        *****          7 spaces,  5 stars, i = 2